Fake Heiress Anna Delvey-Sorokin Found Guilty in Fraud Trial

 A jury found fake German heiress Anna Delvey-Sorokin guilty of fraud on Thursday afternoon.

-According to the Associated Press via The Washington Post, The jury deliberated over the numerous charges and evidence presented during the monthlong trial for quite some time before eventually voting to convict the SoHo grifter on charges of four counts of theft of services, three counts of grand larceny and one count of attempted grand larceny.
-However, the detail that is drawing attention and ire is the fact that the jury acquitted Delvey on the charges of one count of grand larceny and one count of attempted grand larceny in regards to a $22 million loan the 28-year-old tried to obtain.
+According to the Manhattan District Attorney's Office, the jury deliberated over the numerous charges and evidence presented during the monthlong trial for quite some time before eventually voting to convict the SoHo grifter on charges of attempted grand larceny in the first degree, grand larceny in the second degree, grand larceny in the third degree and theft of services.
 Anna faces up to 15 years in prison for the second-degree grand larceny charge.

 Anna also faces deportation to Germany because she overstayed her visa.